pdiu/etl-project/README.md

 A virtual environment is used which is not tracked by git as per best practice.
 You can find all libraries required for this project in requirements.txt.
 To install all of them simply call ```pip install -r requirements.txt```

 ## Config data
-This repository tracks configuration which is not to be shared.
+This repository tracks configuration which is not shared.
+You can create your own configs within them.
 - *secrets.json* contains API keys
 - *snowflake.json* contains Snowflake credentials